scalar-labs/scalar-terraform/examples/aws/README.md

 # AWS Scalar DL Example
-This example will deploy a simple Scalar DL environment in your AWS account inside the Tokyo region.
-If you wish to use another region or stores the tfstate on S3 you can modify the `backend.tf` and `examples.tfvars` and `remote.tf` files.
+This example will deploy a simple Scalar DL environment in the Tokyo region with your AWS account.
+If you want to use another region or store the tfstate on S3 you need to update `backend.tf`, `examples.tfvars` and `remote.tf` of each module.

-* This Document is for internal use of Scalar DL Terraform modules.
-If you are interested in managed modules please look [here](../../modules/aws)
+* This document is for internal use of Scalar DL Terraform modules for AWS.
+If you are interested in the modules please take a look at [here](../../modules/aws)

-### What is required?
+## What is required?
 * Terraform >= 0.12.x
 * Ansible 2.8
 * AWS CLI
 * ssh-agent with private key

-### What is created?
+## What is created?
-* AWS VPC with NAT gateway
+* An AWS VPC with a NAT gateway
 * DNS Zone for internal host lookup
 * 3 Scalar DL instances with a network load balancer (private)
 * 3 Cassandra instances with a network load balancer (private)